Updated on September 6, 2022

 However, each LASIK surgeon has their own limits on what types of vision they will correct.

-LASIK requires making a cut in your cornea.
-Therefore, you need to have at least an average thickness to your cornea to qualify for the procedure.
+LASIK requires cutting your cornea.
+Therefore, you need at least an average thickness to your cornea to qualify for the procedure.

 You have to be at least 18 to get LASIK.
 However, it’s best to wait until at least your mid-20s.
 There is no upper age limit for LASIK.